 • Certificates of deposit (CDs)

-• Prepaid cards when the underlying funds are deposited in an insured bank (these funds are only insured in the instance of bank failure, not loss or theft)
+• Prepaid cards (if certain FDIC requirements are met; also note that funds are only insured in the event of bank failure, not loss or theft of card)

 Types of Accounts Not Insured by the FDIC